tjtate/sparkpost-api-documentation/services/metrics_api.md

     + protocols (optional, list, `smtp`) ...
 Comma-delimited list of protocols for filtering (SparkPost Elite only)
         + Values
             + `smtp`
-    + sandbox (optional, string, `true`) ...
-Restrict the query to events generated with a sandbox sending domain (SparkPost.com only)
     + metrics (required, list) ...
 Comma-delimited list of metrics for filtering

         + Values